vipinyd/reset-pass-via-email-in-php-with-Firebase-auth/README.md

 # database

--in above given script dbconn.php which is used to connect with firebase
+- in above given script dbconn.php which is used to connect with firebase